This is a list of various instructions that try to answer the question “How do I – ?

 - find an existing research or collaboration group?

-- create a research or focus forum that I can administer myself?
+- create a research or focus group and forum that I can administer myself?

 - update my personal profile?